ryanmorr/ryanmorr.github.io/_posts/2013-08-16-understanding-scope-and-context-in-javascript.md

 JavaScript is a single threaded language, meaning only one task can be executed at a time.
 When the JavaScript interpreter initially executes code, it first enters into a global execution context by default.
 Each invocation of a function from this point on will result in the creation of a new execution context.

 This is where confusion often sets in, the term “execution context” is actually for all intents and purposes referring more to scope and not context as previously discussed.
-It is an unfortunate naming convention, however it is the terminology as defined by the ECMAScript specification, so we&#8217;re kinda stuck with it.
+It is an unfortunate naming convention, however it is the terminology as defined by the ECMAScript specification, so we're kinda stuck with it.

 Each time a new execution context is created it is appended to the top of the _execution stack_.
 The browser will always execute the current execution context that is atop the execution stack.
 Once completed, it will be removed from the top of the stack and control will return to the execution context below.